star7270305/ArrowAntiCheat/README.md

 Arrow anticheat, is my custom packet based Java and Bedrock anticheat

-Reason for open sourcing: i want to help the minecraft community, this project was a way for me to expand my java knowledge, and give something back to the community it is not perfect and i am still working on it, all other sources i've used will be credited at the bottom of the read me, please read my comments on Arrow main class.
+Reason for open sourcing: i want to help the minecraft community, this project was a way for me to expand my java knowledge, and give something back to the community. it is not perfect and i am still working on it, all other sources i've used will be credited at the bottom of the read me, please read my comments on Arrow main class.

 I wish everyone has a good experience, if you want to check out our discord to report issues or suggest ideas, feel free to join, we also have a website, links at the bottom of the read me.